 Breath mint?
 Check.
 Deodorant?
 Check.
 Outfit that's not too casual, not too dressy?
 Check.

 No, this isn't a list of what you should do before a date — it's the steps you should take before you show up to your next job interview.
-A new survey from recruiting software company Jobvite asked recruiters what would automatically disqualify a candidate during an interview — and many of their answers showed just how easy it is to make a deal-breaking slip-up.
+A 2017 survey from recruiting software company Jobvite asked recruiters what would automatically disqualify a candidate during an interview — and many of their answers showed just how easy it is to make a deal-breaking slip-up.

 - 86%: being rude to the receptionist